Zhang-Jinglong/DevRetinaST/README.md

 * H&E staining: the staining images related to the raw data are avaiable at [Staining](Staining).

 ## Citation
 Zhang *et al*.
-(2024) Spatiotemporal transcriptome atlas of the developing human retina.
+(2024) Spatiotemporally resolved transcriptomics reveals the cellular dynamics of human retinal development.